What is MarTech & Why Is It Important?

 This shift is no surprise, given how integral technology has become to modern marketing.
 The lines between marketing strategies and the tools used to implement them are increasingly blurred, making the idea that “MarTech is marketing” quite fitting.

-So, explore further the meaning of MarTech, its significance, the distinctions between AdTech and MarTech, and the current landscape of MarTech, including its benefits and challenges.
+So, explore the meaning of MarTech, its significance, the distinctions between AdTech and MarTech, and the current landscape of MarTech, including its benefits and challenges.

 What is MarTech?

 MarTech (marketing technology) represents all the tools, platforms, and technology businesses or marketers can use to create, manage, automate, execute, optimize, and measure their marketing efforts.
+Any technology used in marketing to make businesses or marketers’ jobs easier.

 Why is MarTech Important?